 Yet, what we do, when we look into the life of this now extraordinary woman, as history has put her in the spotlight, is make her a sort of hero.
 She has become the voice of black women treated as property for generations - forced to bear children of rape and bring them up as more "property" for the perpetrator.
 On the other hand, it could be that she and Jefferson were truly enamored with each other too.
 In that case, she is the voice for secret romances that had to be kept hidden away and publicly denied for fear of shame to the "owners" and likely worse for their slave/love interest.
 Whichever the case, her story brings out both cases, and compels us to dig deeper into the secret world of sex and slavery in the early years of our country.
 The more time that passes, the less "taboo" the subject, the fewer folks around to be hurt by the truth, and the more we can decipher from the clues left in her wake, the more we want to know.

 Was she truly the daughter of another affair between her mother and her own slave owner?
 If so, that slave owner was the father of Jefferson's wife, which would make Sally Hemings his own sister-in-law.
 Interesting!

 Quick, what do you think of Sally Hemings?

-Want to Dig Deeper in the Sally Hemings Story? - Here are some great resources!
+Want to Dig Deeper in the Sally Hemings Story? - This is a Great Resource

 - Sally Hemings ~ Thomas Jefferson's Monticello